 If you have active arrest warrants on old, unpaid citations, you’ve likely been notified, via mail or telephone.

-You’ll be advised to contact a municipal, JP, or county court and encouraged to pay off outstanding fines, during a deceptively titled “grace period.”
+You’ve been advised to contact a municipal, JP, or county court and encouraged to pay off outstanding fines, during a deceptively titled “grace period.”

 Don’t be fooled.

 If you have outstanding warrants and you’re arrested, you’ll have to post a bond in the full amount of your unpaid fines to get out of jail.
 You can hire a bondsman to do this, but a bondsman cannot represent you in court.